kamilkaminski01/monitoring-system/README.md

 ## Code quality standards

 The `master` is the stable branch used for releases.

-All features should be verified with automated unit tests, including the expected "happy paths" as well as edge cases that might cause issues or errors.

 Git branches should be named according to the
 [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/) methodology.